fioprotocol/fiosdk_ios/FIOSDK/README.md

 		print(“success”)
 	 }

+##Validation
+	The FIO iOS SDK has validation methods for validating your data.
+These are documented in the Validation section of the html documentation.

+##SUFs
+	There are 1,000,000,000 Smallest Units of FIO (SUFs) inside 1 FIO.

+###
+	SUF Utilities
+####
+	The SDK provides the SUFUtils convenience class for converting between SUFs and FIO.

 # Workflow for using the SDK with TestNet
 Most Signed API calls charge fees and require a FIO address that is associated with the user making the call.